 Let me tell you, it was well worth the effort to hike that hill and find Sacro Monte.
 It was peaceful, nice and cool, and a place I could have spent hours visiting.
 I am going to do another blog post on my time in Sacro Monte, as I need an entire post to try to explain this magical place.

-At 5:15, I really was not ready to leave but needed to catch that bus.
+At 5:15, I still was not ready to leave but needed to catch that bus.
 I was already pushing it and should have left much earlier because I not only had to figure out how to get back down to the town but I also needed to get back to that bus stop before 6pm and I had no idea how to get back.

 The sign near the correct entrance (where you see the red X) seemed to indicate that it was very easy to find the town of Orta by going that way.
-The arrow (that I drew on this photo) is the how/where I arrived.
+The arrow (that I drew on this photo) is the where I arrived.
 I was really nervous deciding which way to go since I always seem to choose the wrong path but decided to trust in the sign.